Pre-training Vision Transformers with Formula-driven Supervised Learning: Experiments

+At the beginning of the experiments in our study, we found batch size and pre-training epoch to be important hyperparameters.

+\textbf{Effect of batch size (Table~\ref{tab:batch_size}).} We show the effect of batch size for FDSL in Table~\ref{tab:batch_size}.
+As shown, the optimal batch size for FDSL is around 1,024.
+However, even for a batch size of 64, which is smaller than the batch size of a real-image dataset (e.g., with CNN, SSL and ImageNet in~\cite{ChenCVPR2021_simsiam}), the scores do not significantly drop from their highest values.
+This suggests that FDSL has a smaller optimal batch size compared to that of SSL with real images.
+Hereafter, we set the batch size to 1,024 in our experiments.

+\textbf{Effect of pre-training epochs (Table~\ref{tab:training_epoch}).} We show the effect of pre-training epochs for FDSL in Table~\ref{tab:training_epoch}.
+Due to limited computational resources, we implemented only 300 epochs as a basic training length and 500 epochs for a longer training length.
+As shown in the table, the pre-trained model with a longer 500-epoch pre-training is slightly better than that of the pre-trained model with basic 300-epoch pre-training.
+Therefore, we used 300 epochs and 500 epochs for comparison with other related methods.

-\subsection{Verification of Hypotheses 1 and 2}
+\subsection{Verification of hypotheses 1 and 2}

-In the verification, we choose the same datasets for fine-tuning as those in previous studies~\cite{TouvronICML2021,NakashimaarXiv2021}, namely CIFAR-10/100 (C10/C100)~\cite{Krizhevsky2009_cifar}, Stanford Cars (Cars)~\cite{Krause3DRR2013_cars}, and Flowers~\cite{Nilsback08_flowers}.
-We use the same hyperparameters and data augmentation as those in \cite{TouvronICML2021}.
+In the verification, we chose the same datasets for fine-tuning as those in previous studies~\cite{TouvronICML2021,NakashimaarXiv2021}, namely CIFAR-10/100 (C10/C100)~\cite{Krizhevsky2009_cifar}, Stanford Cars (Cars)~\cite{Krause3DRR2013_cars}, and Flowers~\cite{Nilsback08_flowers}.
+We used the same hyperparameters and data augmentation as those in \cite{TouvronICML2021}, except for the batch size and pre-training epochs discussed in Section~\ref{sec:hyperparameter_tuning}.
 FractalDB in these experiments has 1k classes, each with 1k instances.
-We update all layers during the pre-training and fine-tuning for all experiments.
-The following tables and their description correspond to Hypotheses 1 or 2.
+We updated all layers during the pre-training and fine-tuning for all experiments.
+The following tables and their descriptions correspond to hypothesis 1 or 2.

-\textbf{Hypothesis 1: Comparison of FDSL methods (Table~\ref{tab:fdsl_labels}).} We compare various types of mathematically generated dataset.
+\textbf{Hypothesis 1: Comparison of FDSL methods (Table~\ref{tab:fdsl_labels}).} We compared various types of mathematically generated dataset.
 Perlin noise and Bezier curves are from~\cite{KataokaACCV2020}.

 The results show that pre-training with RCDB and FractalDB give the highest fine-tuning accuracy, closely followed by BezierCurveDB.
 In RCDB, we only changed the number of vertices ($n$ in parameter set $\eta$).
-Regarding Hypothesis 1, we confirm that image representation using object contours tends to yield higher scores.
+Regarding hypothesis 1, we confirmed that image representation using object contours tends to yield higher scores.

 \textbf{Hypothesis 1: Complexity of object contours in RCDB (Table~\ref{tab:numof_vertices}).} The complexity of the object contours in RCDB can be controlled by changing the number of vertices.
 We split the classes depending on the number of vertices.